Rahulchanda88/RapidTester/README.md

 # RapidTester
-A test automation framework wiht Cucumber selenium and testng
+A test automation framework created with Java, Cucumber, Selenium and TestNG